Search our site:

 We think of these as Godprints... because our fingerprints identify us, and God has placed His identifying marks all over our world and lives to point us to Him!

-Both the dictionary and thesaurus view these two terms as synonyms.
+Both the dictionary and thesaurus view grooves and ruts as synonyms.
 And though they are similar in many ways, they each actually differ in both plan and purpose.

 While both are considered indentations possibly caused over a period of time, a “groove” has a design of purpose while a “rut” can cause us to get stuck in routine out of habit or path of least resistance.

 As followers of Christ, it is important to stop and evaluate from time to time our place of service.
 Are we serving by teaching that kindergarten Sunday school class for the past ten years because we fit smoothly by design or because we’ve been doing it so long it’s just become comfortable?

 Our purpose doesn’t change – we are called to reflect God’s love, share the Gospel of Jesus Christ, & make disciples.
 The method in which God determines to use us may.
 When we become too comfortable because we have settled into a routine or “rut,” we can begin serving out of our own strength, independent of God.